CodeMouse92/no-monster-minecraft/README.md

 ## Features

-* This data pack provides alternative sources for all hostile mob drops.
+* This data pack provides alternative sources for (nearly) all hostile mob drops.
 Some are craftable or smeltable, others come from non-hostile mob drops.

 * Adjusts the loot tables for animals to be more realistic.